Universiti Utara Malaysia: Student Residential Halls (Inapan Siswa)

-The university houses 15 residential halls (13 in-campus, 2 off-campus in Kachi), each divided by four lanes A, B, C and D (Informally named after bus routes).
+The university houses 17 residential halls (15 in-campus including 2 in Kachi zone, 2 off-campus), each divided by four lanes A, B, C and D (Informally named after bus routes).
 Many residential halls have their own basic facilities, such as a food court, student lounge and laundry services.
 Currently Petronas Student Residential Hall and TM Student Residential Hall (UUM labels their residential halls by names of corporations, initially via numbering system) are designated as disabled-friendly Student Residential Halls with several purposely-modified rooms.
-The residential hall administration and Student Development and Leadership Committee (Jawatankuasa Pembangunan dan Kepimpinan Siswa, JKPS) were initially separate for each residential halls, but later merged among two administrations each with the exception of the residential halls in Kachi area.
-There are several residential halls that are reserved for students who take particular courses, based on accessibility.
+The residential hall administration and Student Development and Leadership Committee (Jawatankuasa Pembangunan dan Kepimpinan Siswa, JKPS) which were separate for each residential hall while for off-campus accommodations (Persisiran Sintok and Taman Univeristi) a secretariat serves the same functions of the JKPS for the aforementioned accommodations.
+There are several residential halls that are reserved for students who take particular courses, based on accessibility (For instance, two blocks from TNB and Malaysia Airlines Student Residential Halls were reserved for UUM Foundations in Management course students).
+The list of hostels are as follows: